 Stakeholders and national research both noted the relationship between leader effectiveness gaps and teacher effectiveness gaps.
 There are several practices that contribute to the effectiveness gap: 1) Hiring Practices – Poor hiring practices lead to gaps in teacher effectiveness.
 School leaders note that by the time high-need urban districts are hiring, the most effective teacher candidates have been hired elsewhere.
-2) Scheduling Decisions ––Stakeholders explained that in scheduling decisions, educators’ interests are often given higher preference than student considerations.
+2) Scheduling Decisions – Stakeholders explained that in scheduling decisions, educators’ interests are often given higher preference than student considerations.
 Scheduling decisions can support teacher retention (e.g., creating an environment which is stimulating and supportive for an educator).
-When determining staff and student schedules, the first priority must be providing equitable access for students to impactful educators.
-3) Inadequate Training for Diverse Student Needs – Teachers who are not adequately trained to meet the needs of ELLs, SWDs, students with social-emotional issues, and students who are academically behind, are less effective at teaching and managing behavior.
+When determining staff and student schedules, the priority must be providing equitable access for students to impactful educators.
+3) Inadequate Training for Diverse Student Needs – Teachers who are not adequately trained to meet the needs of ELs, SWDs, students with social-emotional disabilities, and students who are academically behind, are less effective at teaching and managing behavior.
 This leads to an adverse school climate, and often to higher teacher turnover.
 This also puts added stress on specialists such as ESL and special education teachers, and on school leaders who are attempting to support unprepared teachers.
 4) Climate and Culture – Effective organizations, including schools, should make building a productive culture part of a planned strategic effort.
 This helps to retain and attract effective teachers, and to create an environment more conducive to teaching and learning.
 Stakeholders consistently stressed the importance of schools’ and districts’ climate and culture.
 Behavior management, student needs, and leadership quality can all influence school climate.

+Effective teachers make a real difference for student learning.
+However, in Massachusetts, academically struggling students and those from historically low performing student groups are less likely to be assigned the teachers who generate the strongest results.
+Students assigned a teacher earning an exemplary evaluation accrue about nine to ten additional weeks of student learning per year relative to those assigned a proficient teacher.
+The difference between an exemplary teacher and an unsatisfactory one is even greater, equivalent to about 18 to 24 additional weeks of learning.
+In addition, the average low-income student is assigned to a teacher who generates two fewer weeks of learning in mathematics and four weeks fewer in English language arts per year than the teachers assigned to non-low-income students.
+In fact, low-income students in Massachusetts are 31 percent more likely to be assigned to teachers with less than three years of experience and more than twice as likely to be assigned to a teacher who earns an evaluation of unsatisfactory or needs improvement, as compared to non-low-income students.
+Inequitable access to effective teachers for low-income students increases achievement gaps by up to three weeks of learning in mathematics and six weeks in English language arts between fourth and eighth grade.
+Three-quarters of the teacher equity gap for low-income students is explained by the fact that low income students are disproportionately enrolled in districts with lower average teacher effectiveness.

 Identification of Strategies.
 If there is one or more difference in rates in 5.3.B, provide the SEA’s strategies, including timelines and Federal or non-Federal funding sources, that are: